FEAR OF REJECTION

 Third Negative Thought is that the stranger will say he/she is too busy right now, and you interpret that to mean they do not want to talk to you.
 The stranger’s response is not a rejection.
 If you interpret it to be a personal rejection, that would be a false negative thought.
 It may indicate you need to work on your self-esteem issues.

 If this “I’m too busy right now” comment causes you significant anxious, then use that feeling to your advantage.
-Think about taking a public speaking course, such as a Dale Carnegie™ course, or view a few on-line video on door to door sales.
+Think about taking a public speaking course, such as a Dale Carnegie™ course, or view a few on-line videos on door-to-door sales.

 Cognitive Behavioral Therapy (CBT).
 This therapy is the gold standard in reducing anxiety from social fears, such as the fear of rejection.
 It involves repeated exposure to the fear triggers in a manner that desensitizes the anxiety.
 And it works.